amazeeio/docs/drupal/amazeeioyml_file.md

 ```

 ### `shared` (optional)
+List of files or directories that should be symlinked from the `shared` directory inside the home directory of this site, into the `public_html` directory.

+Each

 If you have several sites and need to run a different set of tasks you can make us of `branch_deploy_tasks` which will then be run on those specific branches.
 The shown example would run following commands on deployment of the git branch `testbranch`: